 Analysis and synthesis, as scientific methods, always go hand in hand: In general, analysis is defined as the procedure by which you break down an intellectual or substantial whole into parts or components (loosen, untie, set apart).
 Synthesis is defined as the opposite procedure to combine separate elements or components in order to form a coherent whole (put together, combine, integrate).
 They complement one another.
 Every synthesis is built upon the results of a preceding analysis, and every analysis requires a subsequent synthesis in order to verify and correct its results.
 In this context, to regard one method as being inherently better than the other is meaningless.

-Analysis and synthesis are always go hand in hand systematically and scientifically.
+Analysis and synthesis always go hand in hand systematically and scientifically.
 There are, however, important situations in which one method can be regarded as more suitable than the other.
-They are both the critical thinking methodology in framing questions and problem solving.
+They are both the critical thinking methodology in framing questions and problem-solving.
 Only through mastering both, one can see the world in the systematic and optimal way.